Please use the link below to the Town of Ladysmith’s Water Restrictions and follow those guidelines.

 If there is a total sprinkling ban, will my lawn die?

 Your lawn will naturally go dormant and turn brown during a hot, dry spell.
-A good rainfall or cooler weather will help revive your lawn.
+A good rainfall or cooler weather may help revive your lawn.
+Watering lawns sparingly or not at all during the summer months saves one household up to 17,000 litres.

 I can’t meet the alternate day and time restrictions of the bylaw.
 What should I do?